Joberman/process_sat/README.txt

   --includeGrid GridFileName
         REQUIRED: NO
         DEFAULT: N/A
-        - Supply this flag along with the name of a file (in the output directory) to which to write out the latitudes and longitudes of the gridcells defined by the selected projection.
+        - Supply this flag along with the absolute path to a filename to which to write out the latitudes and longitudes of the gridcells defined by the selected projection.